vlad-io/DLMDS-EDE02-CODE/readme.md

 # Principles

+The application follows on the following principles:

-## reliability
+## Reliability

-The code uses prebuilt, tested many times building blocks.
+The code uses prebuilt, tested many times building blocks, such as Docker images.

-## scalability
+## Scalability

 The Docker technology that is used to ensures scalability because any additional containers can be launced with ease.

-## maintainability
+## Maintainability

 The standard, well known technologies are used, such as, python, crontab, jupyter notebook.
 This ensures that there is sufficient information and skills available to maintain the system.

-## data security
+## Data security

-Credentials are stored and retrieved from environmental variables, and are not stored in code (or files)
+Credentials are stored and retrieved from environmental variables, and are not stored in code (or files).

-## governance
+## Governance

-Documentation is provided accross all steps of the system, and as a main (this) document, available from one/central source (github)
+Documentation is provided accross all steps of the system, and in the main (this) document, available from one/central source (github).

-## protection
+## Protection

 The data injested from Kaggle, is not part of the application, and can only be retrieved by a user that has the correct credentials and rights to do so